devhliu/wrt-project/radon_analytic/README.md

         make clean
       ```
   If you want to generate data for other test-function then you have to change the file
-  'test_function.c' and repeat steps (1-4), possibly setting a new name in 'ONAME'
+  'test_function.c' and repeat steps (1-4), possibly setting a new name in 'ONAME'.

 ## Usage / Examples

-(binary) -h --help                 Display usage information
+(binary) -h --help                  : Display usage information
-(binary) -p --parameters filename  Read parameters of the grid in Radon space from config file
+(binary) -p --parameters filename   : Read parameters of the grid in Radon space from config file
-(binary) -o --output filename      Write output data to a file
+(binary) -o --output filename       : Write output data to a file
-(binary) -n --nthreads number      Use (number) of OpenMP threads for parallelization
+(binary) -n --nthreads number       : Use (number) of OpenMP threads for parallelization

 ### Config file requirements